scrappyardio/ttc-bus-delays-lakehouse/README.md

         └── agg_location_hotspots
 ```

 After I was satisfied with the way project was set-up from bronze to gold, I have orchestrated as a four-task Databricks Job, serverless, with retries on the ingest task.
-Reruns are idempotent thanks to the checkpoints inside of the autoloader.
+Bronze is incremental — Auto Loader checkpoints mean already-ingested files are never re-read.
+Silver and gold are rebuilt from scratch on every run, so the whole pipeline is safe to rerun.
 Finally, I checked the final result by running the full pipeline twice and confirming the gold row count is unchanged.

 ![job2](docs/images/job2.png)